 When I was in college, I worked a part-time job at a retail store which I thought was one of the best jobs for college students like me.
 While they were pretty flexible with hours, I’d still spend time and gas money to get myself there and back home.
 If I couldn’t work a specific day, I would have to request off in advance – and while it wasn’t a huge inconvenience, sometimes at the end of the week I just wasn’t in the mood to be social at my job.

 All I wanted to do was earn some money and relax at home.

 Online jobs have helped thousands of students get through college.
 Whether it’s paying for daily expenses, treating yourself to a much-needed vacation after finals, or saving up for the post-grad life, these financially smart students use their talents to earn some cash.

-Aside from working part-time at retail stores, pet or house sitting, and the other odd jobs many college students typically do, there are now tons of online jobs available.
+Aside from working part-time at retail stores, pet or house sitting, and the other odd jobs many typically do, there are now tons of online jobs available for college students.
 There are many online job options out there for busy college students who need flexible hours and may not have a means of transportation.
 Online jobs can give you the flexibility of creating your own schedule and working from the convenience and comfort of your dorm!

 You’re probably an expert when it comes to doing a lot of research work for your homework, so why make money researching some more.
 Many people and companies out there are in need of line researchers.

 Wonder is a company that hires researchers to provide at least 5 different sources to answer their clients’ questions.
 After you collect the information, you need to synthesize it into a coherent answer.
 Top Wonder researchers can make up to $35 in an hour (pretty sweet, huh?)
 Let’s say you work for at least 2 hours a day, that adds up to around $2,100 a month.